kassaaaaa/sg-kassandra/docs/sprint-artifacts/story-2-3-guest-booking-flow.md

 - Added client-side validation with `zod` and `react-hook-form`.
 - Added server-side validation with `zod` in the Edge Function.
 - Created an E2E test with Playwright to cover the entire guest booking flow.
+- Fixed a bug where the booking modal would not open on some environments by refactoring the `Dialog` implementation in `LessonSearch.tsx` to ensure the root component is always mounted.

 ### File List